 TAKE IT ONE STEP AT A TIME

 You can’t force yourself to run one mile overnight.
-When I first started “running”, I would actually do a mixture of walking and jogging because that’s about all I was capable of at the time.
+When I first started “running”, I would actually “wog”.
+Yes, that’s my cleverly created and credited word that is a mixture of walking and jogging because that’s about all I was capable of at the time.
 And that’s OK!

-Months after this walking and jogging mix, I found myself being able to simply jog without breaks.
+Months after wogging, I found myself being able to simply jog without breaks.
 On one particular day, I ran my heart out until my running app blared celebratory horns through my headphones.
 It turned out I ran my first consecutive mile.

 The point is to just be kind to yourself and remember that running is a continuous process of not giving up and it’s mostly mental.
 Try switching between walking, jogging, and sprinting.
 Now, again.
 Make it routine.
 Before you know it, you’ll be training for an Ironman in the Serengeti.
 Not quite there yet?
 Don’t worry, Universal Orlando Resort has running trails throughout the destination to help you train.
 Tap here to get a map of the jogging trails.